Daniel Hale: Incarceration

 Following sentencing, Hale was transferred from Alexandria City Jail to temporary confinement at Northern Neck Regional Jail in Virginia to await further disposition.
 U.S. Representative Ilhan Omar (D-MN) wrote to President Biden in August 2021, requesting a full pardon or commutation of sentence for Hale.
 In early October 2021, Hale was transferred to a communications management unit in the United States Penitentiary, Marion, Illinois.

 Awards

 In August 2021 he received the Sam Adams Award for Integrity in Intelligence from a group of retired CIA officers, for "performing a vital public service at great personal cost—imprisonment for truth-telling".

 The Australian charity Blueprint for Free Speech awarded Hale its international prize in December 2021.
 In its citation, the charity said Hale's actions "prompted greater openness from the Obama administration about their drone policy, and greater demands for ongoing accountability to the public".

 In October 2024, Hale received the inaugural Ellsberg Whistleblower Award, named for Pentagon Papers whistleblower Daniel Ellsberg.
 Shortly before his passing, Ellsberg expressed his wish that Hale be the first recipient.
-Hale's longtime attorney Jesselyn Radack delivered the laudatory address.